-340 Caution. - The current in Mission River is controlled by a hydro-electric dam on Kaministiquia River.
+at a state of the current in Mission and the current in Mission and the current is controlled by a hydro-electric dam on Kaministiquia River.
 The current varies and its direction frequently reverses.
 341 Caution. - Reverse currents and siltation can make berthing at the Petro-Canada wharf hazardous.

 342 No vessel exceeding 200 gross tons shall turn in Mission River except at Mission River Turning Basin or at Kam Turning Basin.